txt/se16/review/review2.md

 ## C, GO, C++
 1. C++ and GO are variations of which language?
 2. List the order of creation for C, C++, and GO.
-3. List one innovation in C++ and GO over C.
+3. List one innovation in C++ over C. In two lines, explain the SE implications of that innovation.
+1. List one innovation in GO over C++.
+In two lines, explain the SE implications of that innovation.
 4. What is the technical role of the header file in C?
 5. What is the process role of the header file?
 6. Give a specific project that would use C?
 List two reasons, justify each.